 This goes back to the Metro 2 code where there are very different types of disputes: disputed by consumer, dispute resolution pending, dispute after resolution.
 One of those may or may not be on the account when it’s over.

 Don't assume that disputed equals out of score

 And, that brings us to our main points:

 - Not every disputed account will remain in dispute when the investigation is completed.

 - Not every account that is in dispute when the investigation is completed is out of the scores.

 Disputing accounts has a valid function when used correctly

-Be very wary of so-called credit repair that advises disputing all negative accounts.
+Mortgage professionals should very wary of so-called credit repair companies that advise disputing all negative accounts.